 DisputeSoft leverages our data analysis work to compile written reports that interpret data on both a quantitative and qualitative level.
-As depicted below, we make extensive use of graphs, timelines, and other visual aids to present our findings.
+As depicted below, we make extensive use of graphs, timelines, and other visual aids to make data comprehensible to educated laymen.

 Interface Percent Completion Timeline

 This chart illustrates an effective way to analyze and present task completion over time based on data mined from resource-loaded project schedules.

 Defect convergence timelines visually depict the rates at which software defects are reported and resolved during software implementations.
 DisputeSoft routinely generates such graphics in software failure disputes to present our analysis of the quality of a vendor’s efforts to complete and stabilize a software system.

 Average time for defect resolution can be highly probative of adherence to contractually agreed upon service level metrics (SLAs).
 DisputeSoft has deep experience mining defect closure data from databases, and then analyzing and presenting the data in a meaningful and persuasive way.

 Similarly, percent completion analysis and earned value analysis (EVA) involves mining data at a task or activity level and comparing it to baseline plans and budgets to arrive at actual or projected project completion forecasts.